The general perception of Neanderthals

 Differences between Neanderthals and Homo sapiens

-While the Neanderthal diet was strictly composed of the meat of other animals, the Homo sapiens diet varied and consisted of fruits, nuts, plants, and meat.
+While the Neanderthal diet was strictly composed of other animals’ meat, the Homo sapiens diet varied and consisted of fruits, nuts, plants, and heart.
 The Neanderthals mainly used stones as tools.
 Homo sapiens used a variety of stone tools in addition to bones, antlers, ivory, and other special tools (Glausiusz, 2020).
-Homo sapiens was superior in art, unlike the Neanderthals, who were “limited in technology, art, imagination, and the ability to create an overall culture” (Peeters and Zwart, p.12).
+Homo sapiens were superior in art, unlike the Neanderthals, who were “limited in technology, art, imagination, and the ability to create an overall culture” (Peeters and Zwart, p.12).

 According to another theory, Neanderthals were so pleased with their skills and way of life that they became extinct because they had no reason to adapt to changes in their surroundings (Engel, 2010).
 They had a generalized adaptive approach that worked for them and supported them in all kinds of environments (Engel, 2010).
 However, it is important to note that while there are important differences between Neanderthals and Homo sapiens, it does not necessarily mean that they belong to different species.